-For the years ended December 31, 2021 and 2020, no impairment loss was recognized for contract assets from related parties.
+For the years ended December 31, 2022 and 2021, no impairment loss was recognized for contract assets from related parties.

 m.
-Remuneration of key management personnel
+Compensation of key management personnel

-The compensation of directors and other key management personnel was as follows:
+The compensation of directors and other key management personnel were as follows:

 For the Year Ended December 31

-2021 2020
+Short-term employee benefits Post-employment benefits 2022 2021

-Short-term employee benefits Post-employment benefits \$ 94,632 680 \$ 85,293 664
+\$ 89,328 811 \$ 94,632 680

-\$ 95,312 \$ 85,957
+\$ 90,139 \$ 95,312

-The compensation of directors and other key management personnel was determined in accordance with the value of the individual's participation in and contribution to the operations of the Company and is determined by reference to the usual industry standards.
+The compensation of directors and other key management personnel were determined by the Compensation Committee in accordance with the value of the individual's participation in and contribution to the operations of the Company and is determined by reference to the usual industry standards.